replicatedhq/replicated-field-labs/instruqt/closing-information-gap/02-working-with-support-bundles/assignment.md

 This definition specifies that the logs from any workload where the label `app` has the value `harbor`.
-The Harbor Helm chart we're using for this lab applies that label to all of the workloads for the application.
+The Harbor Helm chart we're using for this lab applies that label to all of the resources it creates for the application.

 The first analyzers teams add are generally those that identify if different workloads are running (i.e. in a `Ready` state).
 Harbor has many services,